Data-Free Continual Learning of Server Models in Model-Heterogeneous Cloud-Device Collaboration: Evaluation

 \subsection{Performance Evaluation}

 Table.\ref{tab:overall} presents the server accuracy over all tasks seen so far, evaluated after learning each task, as well as the final forgetting measure.

 The experimental data shows that our proposed \modelname \ outperforms all baselines across all settings in terms of both cumulative accuracy after learning all tasks (-\(t_3\), higher is better), and forgetting measure (F, lower is better).
 Specially, on the \textit{Grayscale} datasets under \(Dir(\gamma = 0.3)\), our approach attains 80.92\% cumulative accuracy, 9.00 percentage points higher than the second-best method Target's 71.92, while reducing forgetting to 4.37, significantly outperforming all baselines.
-Similar gains are observed under\(Dir(\gamma = 0.5)\), where we achieve 82.99\% and 4.86, surpassing the runner-up by 6.48 percentage points in accuracy and cutting forgetting by 6.66.
+Similar gains are observed under \(Dir(\gamma = 0.5)\), where we achieve 82.99\% and 4.86, surpassing the runner-up by 6.48 percentage points in accuracy and cutting forgetting by 6.66.
 On the more challenging \textit{RGB} datasets, our method again leads by a large margin.
-We obtain 74.10\% and 73.43\% cumulative accuracy, improving 24.37\% and 17.96\% compared to the closest baseline Lander, and we also achieve the lowest forgetting measure 8.40 and 6.85, respectively.
+We obtain 74.10\% and 73.43\% cumulative accuracy, improving 23.67\% and 16.40\% compared to the closest baseline Lander, and we also achieve the lowest forgetting measure 8.40 and 6.85, respectively.
+This is because our approach incorporates heterogeneous models and leverages the advantages of server-side ViT fine-tuning.
 This highlights the effectiveness of \modelname \ in training the server model continuously on task flow.

 Among the baselines, the naive approaches, FedAvg and FT+KD, achieve the poorest performance, with their high forgetting measures indicating near-complete catastrophic forgetting of previously learned knowledge.
 We observe that federated continual learning methods based on homogeneous models, despite using only S-type models, benefit from federated aggregation and achieve consistently better results.
 In particular, adaptations of classic continual learning techniques, FedEWC and FedLWF-2T, leverage regularization to significantly outperform the original FedAvg.
 Further improvements are observed with data-generation-based methods.
 Target and Lander achieve the second-best results overall; their high cumulative accuracy and low forgetting clearly show that synthetic data replay effectively preserves learned knowledge.
 In the baselines with heterogeneous model, the behavior of classic methods diverges.
 KD+EWC performs similarly to simple fine-tuning KD+FT, suggesting that parameter regularization alone is largely ineffective in this setting.
 On the other hand, KD+LWF successfully integrates knowledge distillation and achieves decent performance, indicating that distillation can partially bridge the heterogeneity gap.
 However, without dedicated optimization, its performance remains suboptimal compared to our method.